hellerf/EmbeddableWebServer/README.md

 3. Fill out `createResponseForRequest`.
 Use the `responseAlloc*` functions to return a response or take over the connection yourself and return NULL.
 The easiest way to serve static files is responseAllocServeFileFromRequestPath.
 The easiest way to serve HTML is responseAllocHTML.
 The easiest way to serve JSON is responseAllocJSON.
 The server will free() your response once it's been sent.
+When compiled with Objective-C, an autoreleasepool will be created for you.
 4. Use the `connectionDebugStringCreate` to aid in debugging.

 <br>See the <b>EWSDemo.cpp</b> file for more examples like chunked transfer, HTML forms, and JSON responses.